 Q. I am looking for the brief speech that Churchill made to the graduating class of, I believe, Oxford or Cambridge.
 Memory serves that the speech was simply "Never give up, Never give up, never give up."
 Is this correct?

 A. This is our most frequent quote request.
-The speech was made 29 October 1941 to the boys at Harrow School. " Never, never, in nothing great or small, large or petty, never give in except to convictions of honour and good sense.
+The speech was made 29 October 1941 to the boys at Harrow School. " This is the lesson: never give in, never give in, never, never, never, never—in nothing, great or small, large or petty—never give in except to convictions of honour and good sense.
 Never yield to force; never yield to the apparently overwhelming might of the enemy.''
 The full speech is contained in "The Unrelenting Struggle" (London:Cassell and Boston:Little Brown 1942, and is found on pages 274-76 of the English edition).
 It may also be found in "The Complete Speeches of Winston S. Churchill," edited by Robert Rhodes James (NY:Bowker and London:Chelsea House 1974).

 Listen the the speech here.